 Explaining trade legislation

-Transitioning current trade arrangements
+Transitioning EU trade arrangements

-Currently, the EU has competence to negotiate and agree trade agreements on the UK’s behalf.
+While the UK is in the EU, the EU has competence to negotiate and agree trade agreements on the UK’s behalf.
 This means that the provisions that underpin the trade agreements that the UK has through the EU take effect through the European Communities Act 1972 (ECA).

 The government aims to transition existing EU-third country trade agreements into UK agreements with those third countries, and has begun to discuss with our trading partners how we might do so to achieve continuity and provide certainty for businesses.